mohammedimtiyaz-1/sitecore-nextjs-cws-sample/README.md

-# Sitecore Next.js CWS Sample
+# Sitecore Next.js for CWS client Sample Project Setup

 This is a simple CWS project repo created by 7kc team

-A modern Sitecore Next.js implementation using Content Web Services (CWS) and the Sitecore Content SDK.
+A modern Sitecore Next.js

 ## Overview